huijunchen9260/shbib/README.md

 To run `shbib`, you just need open your terminal, type `git clone https://github.com/huijunchen9260/shbib` to download this project, `cd` to the directory with `shbib` script, and run `shbib` by typing `./shbib`.

-Type `?` to get the following keybinding:
+Type `?` to understnad the keybinding corresponding to each action:

 ```
 k/↑ - up